New York DA investigating Trump calls GOP requests 'unprecedented' and 'unlawful'

 Earlier this week, House Judiciary Committee Chair Jim Jordan, R-Ohio, House Oversight Committee Chair Jim Comer, R-Ky., and House Administration Committee Chair Bryan Steil, R-Wisc., sent Bragg a letter demanding documents, communications and testimony related to his investigation of the former president.

 Bragg's office is investigating Trump over a $130,000 payment to adult film actor Stormy Daniels, made just before the 2016 election in order to quiet her allegations of an affair between the two.
+Trump has denied the affair.
 A New York grand jury is investigating whether Trump falsified his records of the hush money payment in order to cover up a violation of campaign finance laws.

 Over the weekend, the former president took to social media to claim he would be arrested on Tuesday, and urged his supporters to protest.
 The party has rallied around Trump in the days since, decrying the inquiry as political retaliation.
 But there has been no official announcement of a criminal indictment.